 Yandex Cloud

-DataSphere allows you to work with projects from any local IDE if it supports the use of remote Jupyter servers.
-This feature is disabled by default, but the community administrator can enable it in the community settings.
+DataSphere enables you to work with projects from any local IDE which supports the use of remote Jupyter servers.
+This feature is disabled by default; however, the community admin can enable it in the community settings.

 Note

 You must have the datasphere.communities.admin role in the community to enable the remote IDE feature.
-Only users with the datasphere.community-projects.developer role or higher can get a link to connect to a project from an IDE.
+Only users with the datasphere.community-projects.developer role or higher can get a link for connecting to a project from an IDE.

 Here is an example of connecting to a project using Visual Studio Code: